This post may contain affiliate links. Please read my disclosure policy.

 - Japanese curry

-- 2 cups pumpkin puree, not pumpkin pie filling
+- 2 cups (490 g) pumpkin puree, not pumpkin pie filling

 - 3 carrots, cut into 1-inch pieces

-- 2 chicken breasts, cut into 1-inch cubes
+- 1 pound (454 g) boneless skinless chicken breasts, cut into 1-inch cubes

 - Juice of 1 lime

-- In the insert of a 4-quart or larger slow cooker, add the coconut milk, pumpkin puree, chicken stock, curry powder, tumeric powder, garam masala, salt, and pepper.
+- In the insert of a 6 quart slow cooker, add the coconut milk, pumpkin puree, chicken stock, curry powder, turmeric powder, garam masala, salt, and pepper.
 Whisk together to make sure it is all combined and spices are evenly distributed.

-- Add the onion, garlic, carrots, sweet potatoes, chicken breasts, and lime juice to the mixture.
+- Add the onion, garlic, ginger, carrots, sweet potatoes, chicken, and lime juice to the mixture.
 Stir to coat and incorporate.